-Florida Law on Cancelling a Contract on a New Carby Tom Streissguth
+Florida Law on Cancelling a Contract on a New Carby Tom StreissguthUpdated July 12, 2023

-Federal Cooling-Off Law
+Federal Cooling-Off Rule

-Like other states, Florida protects car buyers with a "Lemon Law," which is supposed to prevent the sale of defective or unsafe vehicles.
-To be covered by the law, a buyer must report the defect within the Lemon Law rights period of 24 months after delivery.
+Like other states, Florida protects car buyers with a Lemon Law, which is supposed to prevent the sale of defective or unsafe vehicles.
+To be covered by the law, a buyer must report the defect within the Lemon Law rights time period of 24 months after delivery.
 The dealer or manufacturer must also make a reasonable number of attempts to repair the defect.
-After three attempts, the buyer must notify the manufacturer in writing of a final opportunity to repair the vehicle; the manufacturer then has 10 days to send the consumer to an authorized repair facility.
-If the vehicle is not repaired within 10 days, the manufacturer must buy back the car and provide either a refund or a replacement.
+After three attempts, the buyer must issue a written notice via certified mail to the dealer of a final opportunity to repair the vehicle; the manufacturer then has 10 days to send the consumer to an authorized repair facility.
+If the vehicle is not repaired within 10 days, the manufacturer must buy back the car and provide either a refund or a trade in.
 The Lemon Law does not extend to defects that result from accidents, neglect or alteration of the car.
 The Florida New Motor Vehicle Arbitration Board is established to mediate Lemon Law disputes.

 Florida Deceptive Practices

 Florida has consumer protection statutes, which apply to vehicle purchases and set out several acts as actionable, unfair or deceptive.
 For example, misrepresentation of a car's repair history, mileage or condition are deceptive acts under the law.
 Salespeople must disclose any manufacturer or dealer warranties in writing before selling the vehicle – and may not allow a customer to sign an incomplete or inaccurate sales contract.
 Dealers also may not charge for pre-delivery services if they are reimbursed by the manufacturer, or fail to disclose damage to the vehicle if they know about it.
 Deceptive practices would provide grounds for contesting a new car contract in court.